Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 If you have a student loan and earn over the minimum amount required to begin making repayments, you may see that this is taken away from your salary, too.

-Additionally, if you are receiving what are known as ‘benefits in kind’ (such as a company car or health insurance) these could still be taxable in the UK.
+Additionally, if you are receiving what are known as ‘benefits in kind’ (such as a company car or health insurance) these could be taxable in the UK.

-If you have a workplace pension, you could also see this deducted from your wages.
+If you have a workplace pension you could also see this deducted from your wages.

 Do employers have to pay you on payday?